IMO 2020: Are We Ready?

 Key Legal Consideration

-From a contractual point of view, Owners and Charterers should conduct an early assessment of the terms of their relevant contracts, including, charterparties, insurance policies and fuel supply contracts to minimise the scope for potential disputes.
+From a contractual point of view, Owners and Charterers should conduct an early assessment of the terms of their relevant contracts, including, charterparties, insurance policies and fuel supply contracts to minimise the scope for dispute.

 Some of the key issues are briefly discussed below.

 As discussed above, one of the key concerns of the shipping industry is whether the compliant fuel will be readily available.
 Insufficient availability could lead to a heightened risk for ships that trade in remote areas.

 Owners and Charterers should consider how best to minimise any disruption to the intended voyage given to the need to bunker more regularly or to travel to a further bunkering location to obtain compliant fuel.
 This is particularly important in a voyage charter for Owners as the consequences of a deviation not authorised by the contract can be drastic – i.e. Charterers can terminate the charter.
 Therefore, Owners should consider negotiating an expressed clause allowing them to deviate for the purpose of obtaining compliant fuel or for any repairs/maintenance required to the scrubber system.

 Various refineries are currently using different refining and blending techniques to produce new blends of LSFOs to meet the market demands.
 These new stocks of fuel are currently unknown to the market and it is not inconceivable that this may increase disputes around fuel stability and compatibility.